codacy/docs/docs/user-guide/synced-organizations/what-are-synced-organizations.md

 In the **Plan and Billing** page there are different ways to control who can join your organization:

 -   **Allow new people to join**: team members with access on the Git provider will be able to join Codacy automatically and your billing will be updated accordingly.
 -   **New people request to join**: team members need to request access in order to be able to join Codacy.
-In can override this setting for organization owners.
+You can override this setting for organization owners.

 ![Accepting new people to the organization](images/organization-plan-billing.png)